orez-/2048/README.md

 My version of 2048.
+Product may not actually contain the number 2048.
 Easily interfacible with bots written in python.

 Run main.py to play.
 Control the human player by typing out a direction, "left", "down", "right", or "up".